MICAT Exam and the complete process.Rahul Singh

 - Descriptive Test

-The students who score top ranks in MICAT are then selected for the next round of Group Exercise followed by Personal Interview.
+The students who score top ranks in MICAT are then selected for the next round.
+After that is Group Exercise (GE) followed by Personal Interview (PI).

-The Psychometric Test is a qualifier test for the candidates.
-If the student does not clear the psychometric test, he/she is not eligible for the next round of GE and PI.
-The marks scored in the other 5 sections of the MICAT Exam do not matter if the student doesn’t qualify this test.
+It is a qualifier test for the candidates.
+So if the student does not clear the psychometric test.
+Then he/she is not eligible for the next round of GE and PI.
+Further, the marks in the other 5 sections of the MICAT Exam do not matter if the student doesn’t qualify for this test.
 If a person qualifies the psychometric test, his/her relative score of CAT/XAT will be considered, which in turn has a minimum cut-off value.

-The individuals who qualify for the CAT/XAT cut-off or GMAT score might be evaluated for the remaining sections of the MICAT exam, namely: Verbal capacity (VA), Quantitative Ability and Data Interpretation (QADI), General Awareness (GA), and Divergent and Convergent Thinking (DCT).
+The individuals who qualify for the CAT/XAT cut-off or GMAT score are then evaluated for the remaining sections of the MICAT exam, namely: Verbal capacity (VA), Quantitative Ability and Data Interpretation (QADI), General Awareness (GA), and Divergent and Convergent Thinking (DCT).

-The individuals who qualify based on relative performance in a subject to a base cut-off in Scaled Scores for every one of these areas (to be specific: VA, QADI, GA and DCT) and CAT/XAT cut-off or GMAT score might have their Descriptive Tests assessed.
+The candidates who qualify based on relative performance in a subject to a base cut-off in Scaled Scores for every one of these areas (to be specific: VA, QADI, GA, and DCT) and CAT/XAT cut-off or GMAT score might have their Descriptive Tests assessed.

-Around 1/10th of the average number of applicants who show up for either of the two MICATs are shortlisted for GE and PI on the basis of the total scaled score earned in MICAT.
+A shortlist of around 1/10th of the average number of applicants who show up for either of the two MICATs.
+Further for GE and PI on the basis of the total scaled score earned in MICAT.